innovinitylabs/onchain-rug/NFT_CACHE_IMPLEMENTATION_README.md

 ### 2. Configure Vercel Cron

+**⚠️ Hobby Plan Limitation:** Vercel Hobby accounts can only run cron jobs once per day maximum.

 1. Add `VERCEL_CRON_SECRET` to your environment variables in Vercel
-2. The cron job is configured in `vercel.json` to run every 5 minutes
+2. The cron job is configured in `vercel.json` to run once daily at 2 AM UTC
 3. Vercel will automatically set up the cron job when deployed

+**For more frequent updates, consider:**
+- Upgrading to Vercel Pro plan (unlimited cron jobs)
+- Manual refresh via API calls
+- Trigger refresh on-demand when users visit the site

 ### 3. Enable Feature Flag (Optional)